bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 Again, feel free to change the color code `#FFFFFF` to something else if you want to: <input class="jscolor" value="FFFFFF">.

-Also, it's probably self-evident but the basic arguments for fillText are (text, left side of text x position, left side of text y position).
+Also, you can probably figure them out but the basic arguments for fillText are (text, left side of text x position, left side of text y position).

 Make sure you've added all these functions and variables to your project file (`game.html`).
 It should look like this now (with or without the comments):